-Our goal is to raise at least £5,000 for a great cause, so please give generously.
-For 14 hours of continual awesomeness, we think the price of a regular club night would be an excellent donation, but of course, if you can't afford that, no worries, just give what you can.
-We're not making a penny from running ISOFEST and all proceeds go straight to charity, and specifically amazing nurses doing so much on the NHS front line.
+With IOSFEST 3.0 our goal is to raise at least £5,000 for a great cause, so please give generously.
+We think the price of a regular club night would be an excellent donation, but of course, if you can't afford that, no worries, just give what you can.
+We're not making a penny from running ISOFEST 3.0 and all proceeds go straight to charity, and specifically amazing nurses doing so much on the NHS front line.

 Our Charity: The Cavell Nurses Trust & NURSE N

 One of our group lost his dad very recently.
 It was, as you’d expect, an incredibly tough time, but one made so much better by the contribution of the NHS hospital staff, and one person in particular.

 We will call them Nurse N.

 They worked 12hr shifts in uncomfortable PPE at our friend’s dad’s side when the current situation meant much of his family couldn’t be, and treated both him and the family, with an empathy, kindness, and level of dignity that gave so much comfort.
 It’s inescapable that they and their colleagues can never be properly rewarded for what they do; they are incredible people.

 Now, what we’d like to do is raise some money directly for Nurse N, but such is the selfless nature of what they do, nurses are not allowed to accept any significant gifts.
 Instead we think we’ve got the next best thing: we’re going to ask Nurse N to choose a cause to make a donation to in their name for half the amount we raise, and give the rest to the the wonderful Cavell Nurses' Trust, that supports wonderful nurses like Nurse N all over the NHS and beyond.